-The Governing Board may delegate any of their powers or discretions to committees consisting of one or more members of their body and (if thought fit) one or more other persons co-opted as hereinafter provided.
-Any committee so formed shall in the exercise of the powers so delegated conform to any regulations, which may from time to time be imposed by the Governing Board.
-Any such regulations may provide for or authorise the co-option to the committee of persons other than the Governors and for such co-opted members to have voting rights as members of the committee, but so that:
+The governing board may delegate any of their powers or discretions to committees consisting of one or more members of their body and (if thought fit) one or more other persons co-opted as hereinafter provided.
+Any committee so formed shall in the exercise of the powers so delegated conform to any regulations, which may from time to time be imposed by the governing board.
+Any such regulations may provide for or authorise the co-option to the committee of persons other than the governors and for such co-opted members to have voting rights as members of the committee, but so that:

 the number of co-opted members shall be less than one half of the total number of members of the committee

-no Resolution of the committee shall be effective unless a majority of the members of the committee present throughout the meeting are Governors
+no Resolution of the committee shall be effective unless a majority of the members of the committee present throughout the meeting are governors

-The meeting and proceedings of any such committee consisting of two or more members shall be governed mutatis mutandis by the provisions of these Articles regulating the meetings and proceedings of the Governing Board, so far as the same are not superseded by any regulations made by the Governing Board under the last preceding Article.
+The meeting and proceedings of any such committee consisting of two or more members shall be governed mutatis mutandis by the provisions of these Articles regulating the meetings and proceedings of the governing board, so far as the same are not superseded by any regulations made by the governing board under the last preceding Article.

-All acts done by any meeting of the Governing Board, or of any such committee, or by any person acting as Governor or as a member of any such committee, shall as regards all persons dealing in good faith with the Association, notwithstanding that there was some defect in the appointment of any of the persons acting as aforesaid, or that any such persons were disqualified or had vacated office, or were not entitled to vote, be as valid as if every such person had been duly appointed and was qualified and had continued to be a Governor or member of the committee and had been entitled to vote.
+All acts done by any meeting of the governing board, or of any such committee, or by any person acting as governor or as a member of any such committee, shall as regards all persons dealing in good faith with the Association, notwithstanding that there was some defect in the appointment of any of the persons acting as aforesaid, or that any such persons were disqualified or had vacated office, or were not entitled to vote, be as valid as if every such person had been duly appointed and was qualified and had continued to be a governor or member of the committee and had been entitled to vote.

 Borrowing Powers

-Subject to the provisions of the Act, the Governing Board may exercise all the powers of the Association to borrow money, and to mortgage or charge its undertaking and property (present and future) or any part or parts thereof, and to issue debentures and other securities, whether outright or as collateral security for any debt, liability or obligation of the Association or of any third party.
+Subject to the provisions of the Act, the governing board may exercise all the powers of the Association to borrow money, and to mortgage or charge its undertaking and property (present and future) or any part or parts thereof, and to issue debentures and other securities, whether outright or as collateral security for any debt, liability or obligation of the Association or of any third party.

 General Powers of the Governing Board

-The business and affairs of the Association shall be overseen and directed by the Governing Board, who may resolve that the Association shall pay all expenses incurred in forming and registering the Association, and may exercise all such powers of the Association as are not by the Act or by these Articles required to be exercised by the Association in General Meeting subject nevertheless to these Articles and to the provisions of the Act.
-The general powers given by this Article shall not be limited or restricted by any special authority or power given to the Governing Board by any other Article.
+The business and affairs of the Association shall be overseen and directed by the governing board, who may resolve that the Association shall pay all expenses incurred in forming and registering the Association, and may exercise all such powers of the Association as are not by the Act or by these Articles required to be exercised by the Association in General Meeting subject nevertheless to these Articles and to the provisions of the Act.
+The general powers given by this Article shall not be limited or restricted by any special authority or power given to the governing board by any other Article.